 Now, most of the writing I’m able to accomplish is in the form of brief reviews for new CD releases.
 When I was a working library professional, I wrote more than a hundred brief (150 words or less) book reviews for Library Journal, mainly covering two subject areas.
 One was humor.
 The other could be described generally as the social impact of technology.
 Sometimes it was hard to tell the difference.

 No, I haven’t framed any music reviews.
 Yet.
-They’re not actually published anywhere other than in a DJ discussion group for the community radio station, Asheville FM, where I volunteer as the host of my show, Life Out of Tunes, among other things, including as a new music reviewer.
+They’re not actually published anywhere other than in a DJ discussion group for the community radio station, Asheville FM, where I volunteer as host for Life Out of Tunes, the radio show.
+Among other things, I’m a reviewer of new music.
 In a year since starting there as a DJ, I’ve written and posted about thirty or so reviews.
 The hundred book reviews I wrote for Library Journal spanned about twenty years, so I should be hitting my stride soon.

 Beginning Saturday, October 27, 2018, Asheville FM will enter it’s week-long Fall Fund Drive.
 The goal is to raise $30,000 during that time.
 Even for a volunteer-driven, community radio station that broadcasts locally and streams its signal worldwide via the Internet, listener support is crucial for our ongoing operations.
 Please consider giving any amount you can to support community radio.
 And thanks for listening to Life Out of Tunes on Asheville FM!

 ~Joey Books, host of Life Out of Tunes